Golfer’s elbow: Strengthening and stretching exercises

 People who have golfer’s elbow can do special stretching and strengthening exercises to try to make the symptoms go away quicker.
 As shown in the following examples, the exercises are easy to do and fit into everyday life.

+You can tell you have golfer’s elbow if the inside of your elbow hurts when you move your arm and it is difficult to grasp objects.
+It can take some time for the symptoms of golfer’s elbow to improve.
 In most cases, the symptoms of golfer’s elbow go away within one year without any special treatment.
-To try to make them go away sooner, people can do stretching and strengthening exercises.
+Stretching and strengthening exercises should relieve the symptoms and speed up the healing process.
 The aim of “eccentric” exercises is to strengthen the flexor muscles in the forearm.
 These are the muscles that are used when hitting a golf ball or rowing a boat, for instance.
-Regular stretching is also often recommended, although it’s not yet clear whether it helps.
+Regular stretching is also often recommended, although it’s not proven that it helps.

 You can talk to your or doctor about which exercises are most suitable for you.